datadev13/dbyoke/README.md

 # DbYoke

 DbYoke is a library designed to standardize database connections.
-It supports multiple drivers (PostgreSQL, SQLite, MSSQL, Oracle) and simplifies connection string generation and connection management.
+It supports multiple drivers (PostgreSQL, MSSQL, Oracle) and simplifies connection string generation and connection management.

 ## Features

 - Simplified database connection management.
-- Support for PostgreSQL, SQLite, Microsoft SQL Server, and Oracle.
+- Support for PostgreSQL, Microsoft SQL Server, and Oracle.
 - Unified interface for working with database drivers.
 - Connection string generation.
 - Configuration loading from JSON or YAML files.